Puerto Vallarta is an extra special place for me. It’s not just a place I would vacation…it’s actually so much more than that.

 All taxi drivers that I have experienced speak English, or at least enough to get by.
 Just make sure you know the exact name of the place you are going so there is no confusion.

-Buses are a very cheap option if you know how to use them.
+Buses are a very cheap option for your trip to Puerto Vallarta.
+Just make sure you know how to use them.
 Plus, they are such a fun way to see the city!
 The buses are a little scary sometimes because they drive a little fast and the streets are so bumpy, but it is still a fun experience.
 They recently purchased a few new buses that have cushy seats and air conditioning!
 No more bumpy, sweaty, stinky rides on those buses!
 Try to catch one of the white buses to take advantage of this.

 Buses are currently $7.50 pesos for the blue and green buses and $8 pesos for the orange.
 This equals less than $.50 USD!!
 That’s an amazing deal!

 In order to take the bus, I definitely recommend learning how to use them.
 Ask your hotel before you leave to make sure you know what to do.